CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/system-initialization/general-settings/mrp-tab/mrp-related-configuration.md

 1. In the SAP Business One Branches - Setup, ensure each branch has a designated default warehouse.
 2. Create a separate Default Component for each branch.
 3. Within each branch's Default Component, assign the relevant branch warehouses, ensuring at least one is set as default in the Item Master Data.
-4. In ProcessForce Branches: Components Configuration (accessible via General Settings > ProcessForce tab > MRP tab > Components Configuration for Branches), set a default warehouse.
+4. In CompuTec ProcessForce Branches: Components Configuration (accessible via General Settings > ProcessForce tab > MRP tab > Components Configuration for Branches), set a default warehouse.
 Carefully assign the appropriate warehouse to each branch.

 The same process applies to the Default Final Component.
 It is crucial to first define a Default Component for a specific branch before configuring the Default Final Component.